Top ranked cerebral palsy claims lawyers

 Boyes Turner welcome all genuine efforts to improve safety within maternity services and remain committed to recovering the highest level of compensation for those who have suffered severe injury from deficiencies in care.

-If you are caring for a child with cerebral palsy or who has lost their mother in childbirth contact our specialist solicitors on 0118 952 7219 or email email@example.com.
+If you are caring for a child with cerebral palsy or who has lost their mother in childbirth contact our specialist solicitors by email at email@example.com.

 I have to say I was extremely impressed with the service in what was a very difficult time for myself and my family.
 The advice and support I had from the team was fantastic and invaluable.
 They put mine and my wife's mind at rest on many occasions and got a great result for us.
 Thank you from all of us.